pawanharariya/About-Me-and-Boxes/README.md

 * We can give `id` to ScrollView, this gives the Android system an identifier for the view and it helps in preserving the scroll position when the device screen is rotated.
 * Use `start` and `end` for giving margins and padding instead of `left` and `right`, because `start` and `end` adapt to right to left screens, for RTL languages like Arabic.
 * We can specify `inputType` for EditText, which makes Android System to automatically validate the input based on the inputType.
 For example, for age we can set `inputType` to `number` or for email address we can set it to `email`.

+# App 2 - Boxes #
+This app uses constraint layout and its properties to create a screen that resembles art by the artist Piet Mondrian.

+### App Preview ###

+### More about the app ###

+## Constraint Layout ##
+A constraint is a connection or alignment to another UI element, to the parent layout, or to an invisible guideline.
+Following are few advantages of a Constraint Layout:
+1. It makes layouts responsive to screens and resolutions.
+2. Results in flatter view hierarchy.
+3. Optimised for layout out its views.
+ ### Types of constraints ###
+ 1. **Fixed Constraint** - They are represented by a straight line.
+It is defined by specific value and is commonly used for margins.
+ 2. **Wrap content Constraint** - They are represented by line of chevrons (>>>>>).
+It expand only as much as required to contain its contents.
+ 3. **Zig-Zag Constraint** - It is used for match constraints.
+More the matching constraints more the layout can adapt to different screen sizes and orientation.

+### Properties of Constraint Layout ###
+1. **Bias** - It provides preference or weight to a constraint.
+2. **Ratio** - It is used to specify width and height as ratio of each other.
+To use it, first contraint either width or height and set the other dimension to 0dp.
+0dp specifies that it will be calculated.
+Use `layout_constraintDimensionRatio` attribute to specify width to height ratio.
+3. **Chaining** - It links set of views horizontally or vertically and they behave as a group.
+To create a chain just connect the views in both direction.
+Chain can used to spread the elements equally and this can be more controlled using weight and bias.
+It also has other options like spread chain, packed chain and spread inside chain.